Karl-Heinz Bringer: Germany

 Born on 16 June 1908 in Elstertrebnitz (Kingdom of Saxony).
 He received elementary education in the village where he was born and from 1919 to 1927, he attended secondary school in Zeitz.
 After completing his secondary education, he wanted to be engineer and enrolled in Free City of Danzig (now Gdańsk, Poland).
 However, the bankruptcy of his father's grain business during global economic crisis forced him to abandon his studies in 1929.
 From 1930 to 1932 in Leipzig, he apprenticed as a locksmith during day while continuing his engineering studies in the evening after his work.
 After that he worked for various companies and made several inventions.

 Shortly before the start of the Second World War, he was drafted into the Wehrmacht on 15 August 1939 and assigned to Poland.
 Later, with help from a friend, he succeeded in obtaining his transfer to the army research center in Peenemünde on 27 September 1940.
-Working at the engine technology department, he progresses to the position of group leader for liquid propellant engines.
+Working at the engine technology department, he rose to the position of group leader for liquid propellant engines.

 In 1942, he filed a patent on the concept of a gas generator, which Wernher von Braun proposed to install on the A4 missile.
+But due to requirements related to mass production, the design of A4 was frozen.
+Hence this simplified engine was retained on the heavy surface-to-air missile "Wasserfall", a reduced derivative of the V2.

 After the war, he was first employed in Trauen by the UK Ministry of Supply Establishment, Cuxhaven (MOSEC) administration under English occupation.
 Notably he took part in Operation Backfire, during which three V2 missile launches were conducted in October 1945 at Cuxhaven.

 France

+According to Bringer he and other German engineers accepted the job offer by French government as it was more promising and less restrictive on their movements.
 In 1946, a group of more than 30 engineers and other associates of Wernher von Braun signed an agreement with the French authorities to continue their work on a 40 t thrust liquid-propellant rocket in France, at the Laboratoire de Recherches ballistic and aerodynamic (LRBA).
 For this project, Bringer's gas generator was planned to be utilized.
 Bringer joined the LRBA in September 1946, first in Riegel am Kaiserstuhl, and later from May 1947 in Vernon, at a makeshift village nicknamed "Buschdorf" for German rocket engineers.

 However, this 40 t thrust rocket project did not come to fruition and the French government switched to the Véronique sounding rocket which was tenth in its scale.
 Drawing on his experience at Peenemünde, Bringer designed an engine that burns kerosene with nitric acid.
 The first Véronique was successfully launched on 2 August 1950.

 Bringer's engine was gradually improved upon: